andreacat-fsk/calcio/README.md

 ## Features
 1. User Registration and Authentication:
- - Users can register for an account with a unique username, email, and phone number.
+ - Users can register for an account with a unique username, email, and phone number (mail validation, too).
  - Passwords are securely hashed using Werkzeug's password hashing utilities.
  - Account confirmation via email with unique tokens for verification.
  - Login functionality with error handling for invalid credentials.
 2. Slot Management:
- - Pitch owners (administrators) can add new slots specifying the date, time, and available spots.
+ - Pitch owners (gestori) can add new slots specifying the date, time, and available spots.
  - Slots are displayed with available spots on the user interface.
  - Pitch owners can delete existing slots.
 3. Slot Booking: